ghisvail/ciocheck/README.md

 ## How does ciocheck work?

-It leverages on the different available linting, formatting and testing tools availbale for Python (but other languages could also be added), including:
+It aggregates multiple linting, formatting and testing tools available for Python (but other languages could also be added), including:

 ### Linters
 - [pep8](https://pep8.readthedocs.io/)  (Style check for code)